 DEALERSOCKET MASTER SERVICES AGREEMENT

-This Master Services Agreement (“Terms”) establish the general terms and conditions between DealerSocket, Inc. (“DealerSocket”) and Customer that are applicable to DealerSocket’s provision of its, and its subsidiaries’, products and services (collectively, the “Products”) to Customer as listed on one or more fully executed order forms (each, an “Order”).
+This Master Services Agreement (“Terms”) establish the general terms and conditions between DealerSocket LLC on behalf of itself and any affiliate(s) listed on an Order (collectively, “DealerSocket”) and Customer that are applicable to DealerSocket’s provision of its, and its affiliates and subsidiaries’, products and services (collectively, the “Product” or “Products”) to Customer as listed on one or more fully executed order forms (each, an “Order”).
 The Terms and Order are collectively referred to as the “Agreement”.
+Each party acknowledges and understands that these Terms may be updated from time to time without notice to Customer and Customer’s continued use of Products shall represent Customer’s consent to amended, canceled, or modified Terms.

 1. TERMINATION OR CANCELLATION

 1.2 Cancellation of an Order.
-Either party may cancel an Order by providing notice to the other party, and subject to any conditions specified in the Order.
-Notice of cancellation must be in accordance with Section 10.12.
+Either party may cancel an Order by providing notice to the other party, subject to any applicable conditions specified in the Order.
+Notice of cancellation must be in accordance with Section 10.12 of these Terms.
 Any Orders that are not cancelled, or terminated under this provision, will continue in full force and effect under the terms of the Agreement.

 1.3 Suspension.
 DealerSocket may immediately suspend Customer’s account or cease to provide the Products without notice if: